 Is Aruba Close to Jamaica?

 Aruba is approximately 1,001 km or 622 miles from Jamaica, northeast of Aruba, directly.
 You have to cross the widest stretch of the Caribbean Sea to get from one island to the other.
-You have one way of traveling in between these islands, and that is via plane.
+You have one way of traveling in between the ABC Islands, and that is via plane.

 How Long Is the Flight From Jamaica to Aruba?